wezlemin/locked-mode-bug/README.md

 - Click the overview button on your keyboard.
 You'll be able to see all the windows, and hence "exit" locked mode.
 However, you can still return to the form and complete it.

 # Notes:
+- **This is really buggy!
+Sometimes, the form can just close by itself!**
 - I reported this to Google, but they declined to make a fix.
 If you try this, you do so at your own risk; I accept no responsibility for any consequences.
-- This is really buggy!
 - You might notice that locked mode is an app called Assessment Assistant (https://chromewebstore.google.com/detail/assessment-assistant-dev/ibnfdimnablpmgpmgegnbdadookdffie).
 - Alt-tab closes the quiz - use the window view button!
 - You cannot screenshot until you complete/exit the form properly ('submit' or 'close quiz')!